Behat/MinkExtension/README.md

   in as many subcontexts as you want - you'll never get `RedundantStepException`.
 * Subcontexting/extending `Behat\MinkExtension\Context\MinkContext` in your feature suite.
   Exactly like previous option, but also provides lot of predefined step definitions out of the box.
+As this context provides step definitions and hooks, you can use it **only once** inside your feature context tree.
 * If you're on the php 5.4+, you can simply use `Behat\MinkExtension\Context\MinkDictionary` trait inside your `FeatureContext` or any of its subcontexts.
 This trait will provide all the needed methods, hooks and definitions for you to start.
+You can use this trait **only once** inside your feature context tree.
 * Implementing `Behat\MinkExtension\Context\MinkAwareContextInterface` with your context or its subcontexts.
   This will give you more customization options.
 Also, you can use this mechanism on multiple